 Once again, I appreciate your time and insights.

 Again, this is just a general guideline you can use to construct your more unique thank-you email.
 If you wish to style your email a little differently, there are a wealth of resources available to you—your school’s college resource center, your parents and teachers, the Internet, … the list goes on.

 **Note: Some interviewers prefer to be called by their first name; they’ll usually let you know during your interview session.
 In that case, address your interviewer with “Dear ____[insert first name of interviewer]____.
 If you’re not sure whether the interviewer would liked to be called by his or her first name, simply use the conventional “Dear Mr./Ms./Mrs. ____[last name of interviewer]____.”

 Would it make sense to send the email in a dark mood?
 Probably not.
 Just ensure that what you’re sending to your interviewer is finalized when you feel your best.

 The above are all instances of how to take your post-interview experience in the right direction.
 But then there are sometimes mistakes lurking around the corner, and they may catch you off guard.
-Now, we’ll let you know some pitfalls to avoid, and also throw in some painful scenarios that really happened to some students working at Admissions Hero.
+Now, we’ll let you know some pitfalls to avoid, and also throw in some painful scenarios that really happened to some students working at CollegeVine.

 Without further ado, here are all the things you SHOULD NOT do after an interview: